carneades/carneades-3/doc/manual/browsing.md

 ## Exporting Argument Graphs to XML

-The menu bar of the argument graph home page and the statement and argument pages includes an "export" button.
+The menu bar of the argument graph page and the statement and argument pages includes an "export" button.
 Click on this button to generate an XML file containing all the data and metadata in the argument graph, including quotations of and links to source documents.

-The XML files use a schema called the "Carneades Argument Format" (CAF), documented elsewhere.  (* To do: write the CAF documentation*)
+The XML files use a schema called the "Carneades Argument Format" (CAF), documented elsewhere.  *To do: write the CAF documentation*

 These XML files can be used to transfer argument graphs from one installation of the Carneades system to another, to merge argument graphs from several sources, to archive argument graphs, or to translate argument graphs into other formats, such as the [Argument Interchange Format](http://www.arg.dundee.ac.uk/aif) (AIF), or the generate reports or other kinds of visualisations..